 A: Go to a trusted local jewelry store in your area known for having knowledgeable sales staff.
 They'll size your finger free of charge--I swear, this isn't strange to do at all!
 All jewelry stores across the country will help you for free, without even needing to pretend to want to buy anything there.
 Try to go on a day when you feel most "normal" in size.
 Our fingers fluctuate a lot from hour to hour, day to day, and season to season.
 Some people's fingers will change an entire size from winter to summer, while other people's may not differ too noticeably.
 Avoid getting sized right after a workout, or on a sweltering hot day, or right after waking up (all of which will cause swollen fingers).
 Alternately, if it's snowing and freezing outside, you'll want to try to warm up your body enough that your fingers aren't unusually small when being sized.
 Our bodies are moving, fluctuating things, but a metal ring stays the same.
 The goal is to select a size that fits the best most of the time.
 Try to figure out your average size by going on an average day.

 Also, be sure the sizers the jewelry store uses are the same width and shape as the ring you plan to purchase.
 For example, a narrow 1.5mm wide sizing band will feel much looser than a 5mm wide band of the same finger size.
 The wider the ring, the more skin it must displace, and therefore the tighter it will feel.
 This is also true if you plan on wearing multiple stackable rings on a finger, or a wedding and engagement ring next to each other.
 They'll act and feel like one wider ring, so you may need to order a slightly larger size for each.
 Make sure the sales staff knows how wide the actual ring(s) is you plan to order.
 They can compensate for the width by using a sizing band of the appropriate size, or stacking multiple thin bands to simulate stackables.
-For example, if you're purchasing one of my narrower Twig Bands, you'll want to try on a 2mm wide, comfort-fit sizing band.
-(That's the same width and interior shape as my Twig Band.)
-You can even call the store (or a couple stores) ahead of time to see if they have sizers of that width/shape.
-If no one has that exact size/shape of sizers, a knowledgeable staff can still help you determine what size to order based off the information you give them about the ring you plan to purchase, and how their bands fit you.
+For example, if you're purchasing one of my halo style rings, you'll want to try on a 2mm wide sizing band.
+(That's the same width as the shank of my halo rings.)
+You can even call the store (or a couple stores) ahead of time to see if they have sizers of that same 2mm width.
+If no one has that exact width of sizers, a knowledgeable staff can still help you determine what size to order based off the information you give them about the ring you plan to purchase, and how their bands fit you.

 It's absolutely crucial that you find out your correct size before ordering.
 Many styles cannot be resized, or will cost extra to be sized again.
 It is your responsibility to determine your correct size.
 If you're concerned about which size to order for a particular style, I am happy to advise you.
 Just write me with your inquiry.

-A: Yes!
-Shipping rates for international addresses are set to zero since FedEx prices vary by country and total insurance value.
+A: We're located in the US, but we shipworldwide!
+Shipping rates for international addresses are set to $0 since FedEx prices vary by postal code and total insurance value.
 Contact Kristin prior to ordering to get a shipping quote.
-Provide your postal code and link to the item(s) you would like to order so pricing can be calculated.
+Provide your postal code, link to the item(s), and let me know the selections you'd make from the dropdown bars in the listing.

 A: I completely understand wanting to see pieces in person.
 Unfortunately, I don't have a public showroom, just a private studio.
 I get many, many requests to meet in person but at this time I'm not able to do so.
-I love how my business is small and personal, but I'm only able to keep it that way by being strict about spending lots of time in the studio.
-Unfortunately, meeting in person means an afternoon spent away from jewelry making.
-With all the requests I receive each week, I wouldn't be able to get anything done.
+I love how my business is small and personal, but I'm only able to keep it that way by being strict about my schedule so that I can answer all emails and complete all orders.

-Additionally, most of my rings are made-to-order, which means that I don't keep a large inventory of pieces since items are made as they're purchased according to a client's color preferences, finger size, etc. Another small but important factor is simply safety.
-I'm afraid I can't have people coming over to my private studio, which is located in my home.
-Of course, I'm more than happy to answer any questions via email.
-Click on the Contact Kristin page on this website.
+Additionally, most of my rings are made-to-order, which means that I don't keep a large inventory of pieces since items are made as they're purchased according to a client's color preferences, finger size, etc. Of course, I'm more than happy to answer any questions via email.
+Email me directly at Kristin@kristincoffin.com or click the Contact page.

 A: Polished means a high-shine, mirror-like finish.
 (Think shiny gold!)
 It's the finish most often seen on commercially-made jewelry.
 A matte finish is not as shiny, with a duller overall look.
 A matte finish is often referred to as "brushed" or "satin."
 These finishes are used more frequently by artisans with handmade jewelry.
 I use the matte satin finish on nearly all of my bezel settings in rings.
 The matte satin is a nice contrast to a sparkling diamond or gemstone, and gives the jewelry a contemporary feel.